guyroyse/imbaru/README.md

 # Imbaru

-STOP!
+## 🛑 STOP 🛑 ⚠️ WARNING ⚠️ 🚨 SPOILER ALERT 🚨

 This repository contains all my notes and campaign details for a West Marches style megadungeon set in Myrida.
 If you are a player in this game or *want* to be a player in this game, read no further.
 Reading further will ruin the experience for you and the other players.
 You have been warned.

 ## Myridia